plasmatech8/ansible-practice/README.md

 Handlers can be triggered by a Task and are ryb once at the end of a Play.

+## Using playbooks to run python scripts in the control machine

+Run `ansible-playbook local_python_playbook.yaml`.

+This will run the scripts script1.py, script2.py and script3.py sequentially and provide stdoutput.

 ## Example
 ```yaml
 ---